middleware-labs/mcp-middleware/server/tools/TOOLS_DOCUMENTATION.md

 # MCP Tools Documentation

-This document provides comprehensive information about all 19 MCP tools available in the Middleware.io MCP server.
+This document provides comprehensive information about all 21 MCP tools available in the Middleware.io MCP server.
 Each tool is documented with detailed descriptions and parameter information based on the [official Middleware API](https://app.middleware.io/swagger.json).

 ## Overview

-The Middleware MCP server exposes Middleware.io's monitoring platform capabilities through the Model Context Protocol, allowing AI assistants to interact with dashboards, widgets, metrics, and alerts.
+The Middleware MCP server exposes Middleware.io's monitoring platform capabilities through the Model Context Protocol, allowing AI assistants to interact with dashboards, widgets, metrics, alerts, and error incidents.

 ## Tool Categories